eduardok/libsmbclient-php/README.md

 ### URI's

 URI's have the format `smb://[[[workgroup;]user[:password@]]server[/share[/path[/file]]]]`.
-If you need to specify a workgroup, username or password, you must include them in the URI.
+If you need to specify a workgroup, username or password, you can either include them in the URI, or specify them when you create a state resource.
 Examples of valid URI's:

 ```